-Recently, on an excruciatingly long and uncomfortably turbulent flight from South Africa to Washington D.C., I came across an article in the in-flight magazine that said all of the inspiring things I always try to explain, and often want to say.
-Surprisingly, this article came at a time when I needed a little motivation myself.
+While crossing the Atlantic on a long, turbulent flight from South Africa to Washington D.C., I came across an article in the in-flight magazine that articulated a few of the inspiring ideals I am constantly trying to explain.
+In a pleasant surprise, this article came at a time when I needed a little motivation myself.

 It’s so easy to appreciate traveling when you are lying in a tent, watching a herd of elephants and a herd of buffalo fight over a waterhole, or when you are walking the shoreline of a rocky beach at sunset.
 In those moments, why you travel makes sense, you know why you do it.
-But 17 hours into a 38 hour travel day, when you haven’t changed your socks in 3 days, all of your clothes are dirty, you’ve slept on the roof of a truck for 2 weeks, you are absolutely sick of airport food, you’ve basically gone 27 days without communication with friends and family, and you are already stressing out about trying to find a place to nap on the airport floor when you land, and figure out how to work from the airport tomorrow morning on your last layover; it’s those times when morale can get a little low.
+But 17 hours into a 38 hour travel day, when you haven’t changed your socks in 3 days, all of your clothes are dirty, you’ve slept on the roof of a truck for 2 weeks, you are absolutely sick of airport food, you’ve gone 27 days without real communication from friends and family, and you are already stressing out about where you will nap on the airport floor when you land and figuring out how to work from the airport tomorrow morning on your last layover; it’s those times when morale can get a little low.

 It was that moment when everyone was latching onto their armrests, seat belts fastened tight, and heads in their hands.
-The turbulence was awful and relentless.
-The in-flight entertainment had shut off and the plane had gone silent.
+The turbulence was abrupt and relentless, unlike anything I had experienced before.
+The in-flight entertainment shut off and the plane went silent.
 Floating somewhere off the coast of Western Africa, tired, scared, and filthy, I remember asking myself “Why do I do this?”
 The next few days are going to be hellish.
 Trying to catch up on 3 weeks of work and sleep, unpacking, cleaning our dirt covered possessions, and preparing for another trip in 3 days.

 My rehearsed response for moments of doubt such as this one… “Why not?”
 It will be uncomfortable, it always is.
-Quite often, I am so tired that I can’t form the sentences that I want to say.
-My friendships are stained because I am never around for birthdays and weddings.
-There is always a concern for money and of course safety when traveling to 2nd and 3rd world countries.
+Quite often, I am so tired that I can’t piece together the thoughts in my head to form coherent sentences.
+My friendships are stained because I am never around for birthdays and weddings and baby showers.
+There is always a concern for money and of course safety when traveling to second- and third-world countries.
 But each night, as I lay in bed – replaying my last great adventure in my head – it all makes sense.
 It’s all worth it.